wesleywerner/listed/README.md

 You are expected to install the dependencies with `npm install` before anything else.

-You should symlink any source dependencies into `source/` for easier development, run `npm run link` to do this.
+You should copy any source dependencies into `source/` for easier development, run `npm run link` to do this.

 ## Testing